 Are you a student who is passionate about finance and people?
-Have you considered becoming an investment advisor?
+Have you considered becoming a wealth advisor?
 Our mentoring program for women gives you hands-on experience in the field.

 Come join our team

-Becoming an investment advisor with National Bank Financial - Wealth Management means choosing a stimulating work environment in which women can thrive and excel.
+Becoming a wealth advisor with National Bank Financial - Wealth Management means choosing a stimulating work environment in which women can thrive and excel.

 “The National Bank Financial mentorship introduced me to a complete enriching experience in the world of wealth management.
 From inviting me to the women symposium to having meaningful meetings with my mentor, I have expanded my network and learned more about investing, clients and so much more.”